hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 <img src="https://hkotek.com/text-to-image/dealer-wine.png" width="30%" /> &emsp;
 <img src="https://hkotek.com/text-to-image/dealer-art.png" width="30%" />

-## Summary
+### In conclusion

 So, uh, that's **a lot of ✨(White) Men Doing Jobs✨**.

 In the interest of stating the obvious, the models seem to be doing very shallow parsing, and relying on frequencies in the most basic of ways.
-They are reproducing deep societal biases and various stereotypes.
-This is not good news for a world that relies on AI more and more: the models paints a stark picture of what different individuals are and what they can be, and it's not an encouraging one (well, unless you're a white man, in which case, congrats!).
+They are reproducing (Western) societal biases and various stereotypes.
+This is not good news for a world that relies on AI more and more: the models paint a stark picture of who different individuals are and what they can be, and it's not an encouraging one (well, unless you're a white man, in which case, congrats!).
 We have a lot of thinking (and fixing!) to do.

+Caveat: this was not an exhaustive investigation.
+On the other hand, it also wasn't cherry-picking.
+I didn't need to work hard to get the model to show its true colors.
+I am always showing the first image that contained humans, plus variations in some cases, but again whatever came up first.
+I am using the default settings of the models, not making any adjustments (other than image style = None).
+There is more to do, including playing with settings and prompts, but I think this setup is a very natural one for a naive user, making it a crucial one to study.

 &nbsp;